Solving Our Housing Crisis by Reclaiming What We’ve Got

 Moving a house down Old County Road in West Tisbury (June 16, 2026)

-To fully solve the housing crisis that plagues so many of our communities nationwide, we need to think long-term and be creative.
-On Martha’s Vineyard, we’ve done a lot over the past 40 years, but too little and too slowly to keep up.
-Here’s a potential MV full solution that requires building no more houses.
+The housing crisis that plagues so many of our communities nationwide can only be solved with long-term thinking and inventive design.
+While we’ve done a lot with housing on Martha’s Vineyard over the past 40 years, it’s been way too little and far too slow to keep pace with the problem’s acceleration.
+Now, we try to build, build, build to catch up.
+Here’s a potential MV alternative: a full solution that requires little or no new building.

 The Problem

-According to the Martha’s Vineyard Commission’s 2024 Housing Needs Assessment, there are roughly 17,000 existing houses on MV.
-About 10,000 of these houses are occupied for only part of the year.
-The remaining 7,000 houses are occupied year-round.
-Our need is for about 2,700 more year-round units for working people to call home.
+There are roughly 17,000 existing houses on MV.
+About 10,000 of these are occupied for only part of the year.
+We need about 2,700 more year-round units for working people to call home.

-We could try to build 2,700 units of new housing at the going rate of about $800,000 each.
-That’s well over $2 billion, and this approach would cause widespread environmental havoc and deeply disrupt the character of our community.
+We could try to build those 2,700 units of new housing at the going rate of about $800,000 each.
+That’s well over $2 billion, and doing so would cause widespread environmental havoc and deeply disrupt the character of our community.

 This will never happen.
 We can’t build our way out of this.